njskalski/bernardo/docs/bernardo_tui/complex_widgets.md

    I cannot "change the order of consideration contract" mid-journey.
 It seems like I DO WANT to be able to route input from widget, just like path, **perhaps with filtering**.

    Wait, I think I can get rid of filtering, if focus path is DFS of subwidgets.
-Just change

 ```rust
 fn get_focused_mut(&mut self) -> &mut dyn Widget;